TangoEnSkai/intro-to-git/section-5/README.md

 8) Once you're done working from this commit, you can return to the most recent commit on the branch of your choosing by typing `git checkout <branch_name>`, in this case I typed `git checkout master` and it returned me to my most recent commit on the master branch.

 Note: When you checkout an earlier commit, you are now in a "`detached HEAD`" state, this means that you are no longer on the commit that is being pointed to by the `HEAD`.
 The `HEAD`, in git, is a **pointer to the most recent commit of whichever branch you are currently on**.

+---

+## Instruction

+- Use your terminal to open up the **git_section_4** directory from the last set of practice exercises.
+- You should have 2 commits in this git repository, if you don't have 2 then go ahead and create some changes and commit them so you will have 2 to work with
+- Check your repository commit history
+- Checkout the first commit
+- Make some changes to **file1.txt**
+- Checkout a new branch to save these changes into
+- Check the status of the repository
+- Add **file1.txt** to the staging area
+- Check the status of the repository again
+- Commit the changes
+- Switch back to the master branch
+- Check your repo commit history (notice how the changes from your new branch do not exist in master)

+---

+## Solution

+- Use your terminal to open up the **git_section_4** directory from the last set of practice exercises.
+  - `cd git_section_4`
+- You should have 2 commits in this git repository, if you don't have 2 then go ahead and create some changes and commit them so you will have 2 to work with
+  - e.g. you can add any files or changes on the files and add commits like this:
+    - `touch example.txt`
+    - `git add example.txt`
+    - `git commit -m "Create a file"` // the first commit
+    - `echo "example message" >> example.txt` // write a message into the `txt` file
+      - if you want to check out it successfully writes the message, you may use `echo example.txt` and will see `example message` on your terminal right after you run the command.
+    - `git add -p example.txt` // add the changes
+    - `git commit -m "Write a message"`
+    - Thus, you get 2 commits
+- Check your repository commit history
+  - `git log`
+- Checkout the first commit
+  - `git checkout <SHA-1_hash_key_here>`
+- Make some changes to **file1.txt**
+  - `echo "hello world" >> file1.txt`
+- Checkout a new branch to save these changes into
+  - `git checkout -b feature2`
+- Check the status of the repository
+  - `git status`
+- Add **file1.txt** to the staging area
+  - `git add file1.txt`
+- Check the status of the repository again
+  - `git status`
+- Commit the changes
+  - `git commit -m "Update file1.txt"`
+- Switch back to the master branch
+  - `git checkout master`
+- Check your repo commit history (notice how the changes from your new branch do not exist in master)
+  - `git log`